If you’re travelling with your bike you need a decent bike bag or box to make sure it arrives safely. Here’s what you need to look for.

 We've done half a dozen flights with the Bonza Bike Box.
 The bikes have come through all those journeys completely fine and the box is looking almost unscathed.

 Getting your bike packed inside is relatively straightforward.
 The printed instructions aren't great but a couple of videos on bonzabikebox.com show you exactly how to do it.
 It's pretty standard stuff: you whip the wheels off, remove the pedals, take the handlebar out of the stem and probably take the seatpost out of the frame (you might get away with leaving it in if you have a small frame).
 I won't go into detail, but you won't have too much trouble with any of this.

 This ABS hard-bodied case includes an integrated bike work stand that makes taking your bike apart and rebuilding it again super-easy.
-List price is £494.99 but you can find them for less currently Evans are selling them for £445.49.

 The VeloVault is a versatile and secure travel companion for your bike, whatever your bike may be.
 It's well-designed and strong enough to cope with the rigours of international travel.